TreeModel.eval

 labels (array-like, shape (n_samples)) – Class labels for samples in

-X(typically, 1=positive, 0=negative).list_is_selected (array-like, shape (n_feature_sets, n_round, n_features)) – List of 2D boolean arrays with shape (n_rounds, n_features) indicating different feature selections.
+X(typically, 1=positive, 0=negative).list_is_selected (list of array-like, each of shape (n_rounds, n_features)) – List of 2D boolean arrays indicating different feature selections.

 convert_1d_to_2d (bool, default=False) – If